 What preschoolers most need us to know about them is that we do not need to push independence.
 In fact, to do so can makes matters worse.
 And finally, we also need to know that a premature focus on good behaviour actually interferes with the development within them of the most important human motivation of all - the desire to be good.
 The ability to be a ‘preschooler whisperer’ depends very much upon knowing what is inherent to the preschooler’s nature and what Nature has in mind for them when we do our part.

 The tuition fee for taking Making Sense of Preschoolers is $200.
-This includes a virtual campus student pass of three months to access the videocourse material as well as other supporting materials.
+This includes a virtual campus student pass of four months to access the videocourse material as well as other supporting materials.
 If a personal copy of the DVD set is desired, the tuition fee is $275.

 The tuition fees for live courses arranged by individual Neufeld Course Facilitators or by other agencies are set independently and may differ from course to course.